Undline/UndChain/readme.md

 1. **Messaging and Communication**:

     - Establishes base peer to peer messaging protocols to facilitate interaction between user types (validators, partners, and clients).
-    - Introduces an **emergency messaging system** that allows chain owners to broadcast critical updates and alert messages to all users on the network.
+    - Introduces an **emergency messaging system** that allows Creators to broadcast critical updates and alert messages to all users on the network.
 2. **Token Management**:

     - Creates two native tokens: